10 Interesting Facts About Vietnam That Can Make You Surprised

 Have you ever imagined having a plate of mouse meat on the dining table or preparing this typical dish in your kitchen?

-In addition to processing snakes into common dishes, such as porridge, stir-frying with lemongrass and chili, or making sausage, snakes are also a valuable ingredient in favorite snake wine bottles for many Vietnamese men.
+In addition to processing snakes into typical dishes, such as porridge, stir-frying with lemongrass and chili, or making sausage, snakes are also a valuable ingredient in favorite snake wine bottles for many Vietnamese men.

 saigon vs hanoi vietnam